 A number of touring companies have free informative walks around the city.
 When I say free, it’s technically not completely free.
 You are expected to tip the tour guide which may be somewhere between $5 to $10.
 These walks are conducted by local volunteers who have in-depth knowledge of the area they are talking about.
 So it’s not a very good deal for someone new to Toronto and wants to know the city.
 One such company that offers free walks is tourguys.ca.

 19. Enjoy Year Round Bloom In The Allans Garden Conservatory

 Enjoy flower displays and warmth of tropical weather all year round in the Allans gardens conservatory.
 There are 6 greenhouses in total showcasing plants and flower displays from different climates around the world – two tropical greenhouses, a cool temperate one, a palm house, tropical landscape, and an arid house.
 Dog owners can also enjoy the off-leash dog park outside the conservatory.

 20. Study The Night Sky With The Free Astro Tour

-The University of Toronto’s Department of Astronomy and Astrophysics conducts a free Astrotour on the first thursday of every month at 9 PM.
-The event is conducted by the graduate students of UofT and usually includes a lecture where the researcher talk about his/her research area.
-Tickets to the lecture are available on first come first serve basis.
+The University of Toronto’s Department of Astronomy and Astrophysics conducts a free Astrotour on the first Thursday of every month at 9 PM.
+The event is conducted by the graduate students of UofT and usually includes a lecture where the researcher talks about his/her research area.
+Tickets to the lecture are available on a first come first serve basis.
 After the lecture, you can study the night sky with the University’s telescopes.
 You can find more information about the a astrotour here.